aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/sizing.md

 sidebar_position: 20
 ---

-The primary dimensions of [Fargate pricing](https://aws.amazon.com/fargate/pricing/) is based on CPU and memory, and the amount of resources allocated to a Fargate instance depend on the resource requests specified by the pod.
+The primary dimensions of [Fargate pricing](https://aws.amazon.com/fargate/pricing/) is based on CPU and memory, and the amount of resources allocated to a Fargate instance depend on the resource requests specified by the Pod.
 There is a [documented set](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html#fargate-tasks-size) of valid CPU and memory combinations for Fargate that should be considered when assessing if a workload is suitable for Fargate.

-We can confirm what resources were provisioned for our pod from the previous deployment by inspecting its annotations:
+We can confirm what resources were provisioned for our Pod from the previous deployment by inspecting its annotations:

 ```bash
 $ kubectl get pod -n checkout -l app.kubernetes.io/component=service -o json | jq -r '.items[0].metadata.annotations'